watem-sedem/watem-sedem/_sources/watem-sedem.rst.txt

         SLR = PLU * SR * CC * SC * SM

 with
- - :math:`PLU`: previous soil usage sub-factor that takes the effects of such usage into account
+ - :math:`PLU`: prior landuse sub-factor
  - :math:`SR`: soil roughness sub-factor
- - :math:`CC`: foliage sub-factor
+ - :math:`CC`: crop canopy sub-factor
  - :math:`SC`: soil coverage sub-factor (i.e. crop residual value)
- - :math:`SM`: soil moistness sub-factor
+ - :math:`SM`: soil moisture sub-factor

 Within WaTEM/SEDEM, the user can provide a C-factor map representing the spatial variability in land use, e.g. on a field parcel basis.
-Alternatively, mean C-factor values for the most important land use categories can be provided and these values can be assigned to the land use categories in the land use map (link here).
+Alternatively, mean C-factor values for the most important land use categories can be provided and these values can be assigned to the land use categories in the land use map.

 .. _pfactor: